Paper Giant

 A Miro board showing the technical requirements of the project

-The website provides a comprehensive overview of the DSP, the process and the evidence required for a successful application.
-The content was co-written with SSRV lawyers, and communicates what many of our participants wished they had known at the start of their DSP journey.
+The website provides a thorough overview of the DSP, the application process, and the evidence required for success.
+We co-wrote the content with SSRV lawyers, capturing what many of our participants wished they had known at the start of their journey.

 The redesign self service tool

-The only tool to address the most important assessment criteria
+The first tool to help applicants address the impairment tables

 The Medical Evidence bot tool and the Medical Evidence Kit it produces